 She said: “Thou must quickly come (again); for, I feel as if I should forget you, (as if) I should not any longer think of you.”
 Her younger sister returned home, while she went into the reeds.

-The more we are controlled by the unconscious, like the lioness, the more we are destructive.
+The more she was controlled by the unconscious, like a lioness, the more she was destructive.
 Dramatic tension rose as the mother struggled to feed her baby but was overcome by the unconscious.

 Her younger sister, on the morrow, she went to her elder sister; she walked, coming, coming, coming, coming, she stood.
 And she exclaimed: “O !Ko-g!nuing-tara!” let the child suck.”